Integrating Diffusion-based Multi-task Learning with Online Reinforcement Learning for Robust Quadruped Robot Control: Experiments

 We also compare DDIM and DDPM for policy generation, evaluating their performance in terms of stability and inference speed.
-The experiments are conducted on a 4080 laptop using Pytorch-fp32.
+The experiments are conducted on a Nvidia GeForce RTX 4080 laptop using Pytorch-fp32, also using the pretrained policy under velocity-tracking task situation.
 As shown in Table \ref{sampling}, DDIM achieves high stability with only 5 sampling steps, whereas DDPM requires 100 steps to reach a comparable level of stability.
+The inference speed is measured by the average time required per forward pass.
 DDIM's inference speed is significantly faster than DDPM's, making it more suitable for real-time control applications.
 However, reducing DDPM's sampling steps to 5 results in a complete loss of stability (dropping to 0), underscoring DDPM's dependence on high-step sampling for reliable performance.
-These findings demonstrate that DDIM's deterministic sampling approach is better suited for tasks requiring both fast and stable policy generation, such as quadruped robot control.
+This experiment demonstrates that DDIM's deterministic sampling approach is better suited for quadruped robot control, which requires both fast and stable policy generation.

 Finally, we evaluate the inference frequency of DMLoco across different hardware platforms using various software optimizations.
-As illustrated in Fig. \ref{speed}, TensorRT achieves inference speeds of 142 Hz on a 4080 laptop and 53 Hz on an NVIDIA Jetson, representing improvements of 4× and 7×, respectively, compared to PyTorch.
+As illustrated in Fig. \ref{speed}, TensorRT achieves inference speeds of 142 Hz on a Nvidia GeForce RTX 4080 laptop and 53 Hz on an NVIDIA Jetson, representing improvements of 4× and 7×, respectively, compared to PyTorch.
 And it also demonstrates superior performance over anothor format ONNX.
 With TensorRT optimization, DMLoco achieves real-time inference at a control frequency of 50 Hz in both simulation and real-world scenarios, meeting the high-frequency control requirements of quadruped robots.
 These results underscore the critical role of TensorRT acceleration in enabling efficient and reliable real-time performance during deployment.